Joydev-Adhikary/tcad-oxidation-study/README.md

 - Wet/dry thickness ratio of 7-8x explained by H₂O diffusivity advantage through SiO₂ network
 - Wet 800°C grows more oxide than dry 1100°C beyond ~40 min

+## ​Conclusion
+​This study successfully established a robust simulation framework for the thermal oxidation of silicon using Silvaco TCAD.
+By systematically varying temperature and ambient conditions, the project provided a quantitative look at the kinetics governing oxide growth, bridging the gap between theoretical semiconductor physics and practical process engineering.